Building-AI-Systems/docker/README.md

 # docker
-Docker images for Elasticsearch, Logstash and Grafana
+Docker images for Elasticsearch, Logstash and Kibana